Your New VU

 The degree audit is an online tool that allows students, advisers, and administrators to track students’ academic progress toward completion of degree requirements.
 The audit is available through the YES suite of applications.
 Course catalogs can also be accessed for your reference.
 Class standing is regulated and determined by each undergraduate school.

-Immersion Vanderbilt provides undergraduate students with the opportunity to pursue their passions and cultivate intellectual interests through experiential learning.
-This intensive learning experience takes place in and beyond the classroom and culminates in the creation of a final project.
-Transfer students also complete an Immersion project.
+Immersion Vanderbilt is a degree requirement for all undergraduate students in the Class of 2023 and all subsequent years.
+This intensive learning experience provides students with the opportunity to pursue their passions and cultivate intellectual interests in and beyond the classroom, culminating in the creation of a final project.
 Make an advising appointment with the Office of Immersion Resources as soon as you can to discuss your options, ideas, and how to get started on your very own project.
 You will give your Immersion Vanderbilt project its own unique title that will go on your transcript, so plan ahead and seek help to make the most of this opportunity.

 The Commodore Card is your official Vanderbilt ID.
 It is used for identification, for access to residence halls, academic buildings, and campus events, and as a debit card for meal plans and other purchases on and off campus.
-Visit the Card Services website for more information.
+You will receive a digital Commodore Card on your iOS or Android device which you can pre-load prior to arriving at Vanderbilt, so you are all set the moment you step foot on campus.
+You will also receive a plastic card for some activities such as using Nashville public transit.

 DUE BY JULY 15